Patient education: Lyme disease treatment (Beyond the Basics)

 CAN I GET LYME DISEASE AGAIN?

-IS LYME DISEASE TREATMENT NECESSARY AFTER A TICK BITE?
+ARE ANTIBIOTICS NECESSARY AFTER A TICK BITE?

 Several factors must be taken into consideration when deciding if antibiotic treatment is necessary after a tick bite to prevent Lyme disease.
-(See "Patient information: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Evaluation of a tick bite for possible Lyme disease".)
+(See "Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Evaluation of a tick bite for possible Lyme disease".)

 PREVENTING LYME DISEASE